 A project manager is an individual who accepts to develop the project taken up by the organization.
 He/She would be responsible for picking the project team members who can carry out project-related tasks efficiently.
 Project manager’s role will be as a team leader while performing any given project for the organization.
 Also, without the guidance of a project manager/team leader, a project team cannot develop the deliverables.

-The project team is responsible for developing the project and delivering intended outcomes.
-It consists of several individuals who possess specialized skillset.
+The project team is responsible for developing the project and delivering the intended outcomes.
+It consists of several individuals who possess specialized skills.
 Every team member has to coordinate with other team members while carrying out a project.
 In addition, project team members should report to the project manager in case of project-related issues.

-PMOs or Project Management Offices are instilled with large organizations.
+PMOs or Project Management Offices instilled with large organizations.
 Such offices define and maintain the standard for managing projects.
 PMOs indulge in specifying the policies, practices, and procedures for the effective management of projects.

 Management refers to the higher authorities present within the organization.
 Higher authorities oversee the progress of the project at regular intervals.
-In addition, without the approval of higher authorities, a project cannot be executed by the project manager.
+In addition, without the approval of higher authorities, the project manager cannot execute the project.
 Every project related decision should communicated with the higher authorities by the project manager.

 Customers can be a single individual or an entire organization who proposes the project.
 A project is built entirely upon the customer’s needs and requirements.
 As a result, customers are capable of directly affecting the success rate of the project.
-Unless a customer is content with the outcomes of the project, project success cannot be determined.
+Projcet Managers cannot assessed project success until the customer is satisfied with the results.

 End users are individuals who ultimately use the end results of the project.
 Such individuals act as beneficiaries of the project outcomes.
 A project’s success depends on the satisfaction level of end users.
 If the intended outcomes of the project do not meet the needs of end users, a project becomes a failure.